mercedesb/vacationcentral/README.md

 # The Idea:

-When talking with friends about vacation, I am frequently asked for thoughts about where we stayed, the restaurants we enjoyed and the activities in which we participated.
+When talking with friends about vacation, I am frequently asked for thoughts about where we stayed, the restaurants we enjoyed and the attractions we visited.

-Vacationist is a place to store all of that information so that it is easily accessible from anywhere.
+Vacationist is a place to store all of that information so that it is easily accessible, both before you have left and  long after you are home.

 # Getting Started:

 Software Installation - \

-If you are linking to Vacationist through Heroku <https://vacationcentral.herokuapp.com/>, it does not require any software installation to use. \
+If you are linking to Vacationist through Heroku <https://vacationcentral.herokuapp.com/>, it does not require any software installation. \

 If you want to download the code via Github <https://github.com/slippa91/vacationcentral> , you will need to:

 1) Copy the repository on Github by clicking the green "Clone or Download" button

-Now using the terminal on your computer...
+The following steps will be executed from the terminal on your computer...

-2) "git clone" the Github file onto your desktop
+2) First, "git clone" the Github file onto your desktop.
-3) From the terminal, execute a "yarn install" from the "vacationcentral" root directory
+3) Execute a "yarn install" from the "vacationcentral" root directory.
-4) From the terminal, execute a "yarn install" from the "client" directory
+4) Execute a "yarn install" from the "client" directory.
-5) Again in the the terminal, go back to the "vacationcentral" root directory and execute "yarn start"
+5) Go back to the "vacationcentral" root directory and execute "yarn start".

 Prerequisites - Loving your vacations past, present and future.